KeithPiTsui/WWDC-Downloader/README.md

 ### WWDC Downloader
-Started as quick class to learn some Swift 2 and Mac OSX Cocoa, it spiralled a little out of control.
+Started out as quick class to learn some Swift 2 and Mac OSX Cocoa, it spiralled a little out of control.

 ### It's in Swift 2 / Xcode 7 and only for El Capitan
 Disappointed?
 Look to the future - embrace it.